burgil/supe-project-creator/README.md

 # Supe Project Creator

-A powerful tool for creating modern web projects with batteries included.
+A simple tool for creating modern web projects with batteries included.

 [JSR](https://jsr.io/@supeprojects/supe-project-creator)

 > [!WARNING]
 > Deno support is currently untested for this package and not recommended for use at this time.
-For a stable experience, we recommend using Bun until Deno support is fully implemented and tested.

 ## Overview